3rd Wing: Cold War

 With nuclear-armed B-57Bs ready to be launched against pre-programmed targets within fifteen minutes, alerts lasted 30 days at a time, but soon changed to a two-week rotation schedule from Yokota Air Base as each of the three squadrons of the 3rd took their turn rotating crews.
 In 1961, Air Defense Command sent F-102 Delta Daggers to the 3rd, where the 40th Fighter-Interceptor Squadron flew air defense missions over Japan for a six-month TDY.

 In late 1963, the 3rd Bomb Wing prepared to stand down in Japan as the USAF wanted to reduce the number of wings in Japan.
 Although the Wing would be inactivated, two of the B-57 squadrons, the 8th and the 13th were transferred to the direct control of the 41st Air Division and later to the 2nd Air Division at Yokota where they continued the South Korean nuclear alert mission as the USAF mulled over the fate of the B-57B.
 However, the increasing demands for aircraft in South Vietnam for use in the escalating conflict with North Vietnam caused the Air force to reconsider the inactivation.
-The aircraft to be moved to Clark AB, Philippines under Thirteenth Air Force.
+The aircraft to be moved to Clark Air Base, Philippines under Thirteenth Air Force.

-In January 1964 the wing was re designated as the 3rd Tactical Fighter Wing, and was reassigned without personnel or equipment to England Air Force Base, Louisiana under Tactical Air Command.
+In January 1964 the wing was re designated as the 3rd Tactical Fighter Wing, and moved without personnel or equipment to England Air Force Base, Louisiana under Tactical Air Command.

 The 3rd Tactical Fighter Wing kept the 90th Bombardment Squadron, now redesignated as a tactical fighter squadron, and gained the 416th, 510th and 531st Tactical Fighter Squadrons.
 While at England, the wing was brought up to full strength and transitioned into flying primarily North American F-100D/F Super Sabres.